yzhao583/cicd/README.md

 Prerequisites:
 - Ansible installed on the local
-- Install docker role on the local from Ansible galaxy using following command: ansible-galaxy install marvinpinto.docker ansible-galaxy install franklinkim.docker-compose
+- (Instead of creating our own docker ansible recepie) Install docker role on the local from Ansible galaxy using following command: ansible-galaxy install angstwad.docker_ubuntu

 Under env directory:
 1 - Modify cd.yml file and replace the "remote_user" with the user you'll be using.